-In two-dimensions, stochastic Euler's equations of the form \eqref{eq:full euler}-\eqref{eq:full dg g inv} are extensively studied in \cite{diamantakis2024levy} by selecting specific $\xi_k$ such that the system exhibits deterministic behaviour in a stochastic in time coordinate frame.
-We will explain the results appearing in \cite{diamantakis2024levy} through the insights of the current paper.
-In two-dimensions, the exterior derivative operator $\mb{d}$ on velocity one-forms can be expressed by perpendicular gradients $\nabla^\perp = (-\p_y, \p_x)^T$ on local coordinates.
-Then, the vorticity two-forms can identified as scalar functions via Hodge duality, and expressed as $q_{t} = \nabla^\perp \cdot \bu_{t}\,d^2x$ where $\bu_{t}$ is the coefficient of the vector field $u_{t}$.
+In two dimensions, stochastic Euler's equations of the form \eqref{eq:full euler}-\eqref{eq:full dg g inv} were extensively studied in \cite{diamantakis2024levy} by selecting specific $\xi_k$ such that the system exhibits deterministic behaviour in a time-dependent stochastic coordinate frame.
+We cast the results appearing in \cite{diamantakis2024levy} through the insights of the current paper.
+In two dimensions, the exterior derivative operator $\mb{d}$ on velocity one-forms can be expressed by perpendicular gradients $\nabla^\perp = (-\p_y, \p_x)^T$ in local coordinates.
+The vorticity two-form can then be identified with a scalar function via Hodge duality and expressed as $q_{t} = \nabla^\perp \cdot \bu_{t}\,d^2x$, where $\bu_{t}$ is the coefficient of the vector field $u_{t}$.
 We consider the equivalent energies $h^{\Xi}(\Xi_{t*} q_{t}) \equiv h^{\Xi}(\bar{q}_{t}) = h(q_{t})$, formulated in mean variables as per equations \eqref{vorticityequiv1} and \eqref{eq:random Biot--Savart}, and expressed as